Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Conclusion

 \section{Conclusion}

 In this paper, we extended the usage of differentiable optimization based CBFs to time-varying safe sets and applied it to dynamic obstacle avoidance tasks.
 We proposed modifications to the TVCBFQP that make its performance robust under sensor noise and actuation limits.
-In a simulation environment, we have compared our method with an MPC-based state-of-the-art method for dynamic obstacle avoidance.
-Given our method's ability to handle a wide range of geometric shapes when the obstacle geometry is significantly different from an ellipsoid, it was shown that our proposed method generates less conservative motions.
-The efficacy of our approach is also tested on a 7-DOF FR3 robotic manipulator in real life for two dynamic obstacle avoidance tasks.
+In a simulation environment, we have compared our method with a state-of-the-art MPC-based method and other CBF-based methods for dynamic obstacle avoidance.
+Given our method's ability to handle a wide range of geometric shapes when the obstacle geometry is significantly different from an ellipsoid, it was shown that our proposed method can ensure safety and generate less conservative motions.
+The efficacy of our approach is further tested on a 7-DOF FR3 robotic manipulator for three dynamic obstacle avoidance tasks.
 Besides the experimental results shown in Section~\ref{sec:experiments} more scenarios of the obstacles approaching the robot can be found at \url{https://youtu.be/iMmWIgvqgTU}.
-In the future, we plan to include characterizations on the type of obstacle motion our method is able to avoid and also explore its integration with MPC-based approaches.
+In the future, we plan to include characterizations on the type of obstacle motion our method can avoid and also explore its integration with MPC-based approaches.